NuTufts/prongCNN/README.md

 * The ProngDataset class (inherits from torch.utils.data.Dataset) from models/datasets_reco_5ClassHardLabel_quadTask.py
 * The ResNet34 class (inherits from torch.nn.Module) from models/models_instanceNorm_reco_2chan_quadTask.py

+TODO list:
+* Provide interface function that receives IOManager and makes sparse image where one can choose to not veto shower-like prongs

 ## Preprocessing

 When training/evaluating the network, I use the following three scripts for preprocessing: